cybernuel2005/Cybersecurity-Portfolio/TryHackMe/Pre Security/Network Fundamental/ReadMe.md

 Note this - Data travels in frames on the local network, and travels in packets across networks

 ### TCP/IP (Three-way handshake)
+It's a connection - based protocol that requires a connection

 TCP/IP protocol consists of 4 layers and is the summarized version of the OSI model.
 These layers are
 - Application